Rouwanzii/rouwanzii.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Ruyuan, an explorer based in Edinburgh now.
 I'm passionate about data and design.
+This is a diary of my reading and thinking in order to save my poor memory and motivate me to keep learning.

 ### Education